ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 {: #compatibility-api-list-buckets}

 A `GET` request sent to the endpoint root returns a list of buckets that are associated with the specified service instance.
 For more information about endpoints, see [Endpoints and storage locations](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints).

+Not all operations are supported.
+For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=apis-satellite-supported)
+{: note}

 Header                    | Type   | Required? | Description
 --------------------------|--------|-----------|---------------------------------------------------------